Medication Adherence in Value-Based Care

 Medication nonadherence—patients not taking their medication as prescribed or discontinuing use without consulting their physician—is a perpetual problem in healthcare.
 It’s not just bad for providers and payers aiming to succeed in value-based care, it’s dangerous for patients.

 Studies show that up to 50% of people with chronic diseases like diabetes or hypertension don’t take prescribed drugs as directed.
 Medication nonadherence contributes to disease progression, lower quality of life, and higher risk of death.
-At least 125,000 preventable deaths every year can be attributed to medication nonadherence.
+At least 125,000 preventable deaths every year can be attributed to it.
 (Good adherence is associated with a 21% reduction in long-term mortality risk.)

 Providers and payers feel the impact too.
 In an already overburdened healthcare system, medication nonadherence leads to an increase in the use of emergency departments and $500 billion in preventable medical costs.